 If the holidays left you with a shrinking bank account and an expanding waistline, you aren’t alone.
 Exercising and sticking to a healthier diet are the two most common goals this year followed by saving more money, according to a recent YouGov.com poll.

 Resetting your healthy habits doesn’t have to be too expensive.
 There are plenty of low-priced or free solutions to help us meet our annual resolutions, and we’re here to help you with some suggestions.
 Below are five budget-friendly New Year’s resolutions from our health and wellness experts for a happier, healthier you!

-Go on a Sugar Strike
+Go on a sugar strike.

+Consuming too much of the sweet stuff can lead to a myriad of issues including diabetes, heart disease, liver problems and premature aging.
 Even if you are mindful of keeping obvious culprits like ice cream and candy at bay, be wary of foods that may seem healthy.
-Flavored yogurt for instance, can pack as much as four extra teaspoons of sugar for each serving.
-Twenty-five grams of sugar, or about six teaspoons, is the recommended daily amount, so eating just one cup for breakfast could easily catapult you over the limit for the day.
+For example, flavored yogurt can pack as much as four extra teaspoons of sugar in each serving.
+25 grams of sugar, or about six teaspoons, is the recommended daily amount, so eating just one cup for breakfast could easily catapult you over the limit for the day.

-Become a Part-Time Vegetarian
+Become a part-time vegetarian.

 Try substituting your morning eggs and sausage with red peppers, egg whites and soy chorizo for a flavorful punch without the added solid fat you would get with bacon or sausage.
 For dinner, grilled portobello mushroom caps or seared, marinated tofu steaks are great alternatives to steaks on the grill.